Establishing Linear Surrogate Regret Bounds for Convex Smooth Losses via Convolutional Fenchel-Young Losses: Introduction

 In addition, {we improve the multiplicative term in the initial linear surrogate regret bound in Section~\ref{section:improved_bound} to make the bound tighter,} which exploits the low-rank structure of a target loss $\ell$.
 As a by-product of the loss smoothness, we can provide a Fisher-consistent probability estimator of the underlying probability in Section~\ref{s34}.
 Finally, Section~\ref{s5} instantiates the framework of the convolutional Fenchel--Young loss for the multiclass classification problem, highlighting the efficient computation of the prediction link.
+More examples of target prediction problems, such as classification with rejection and multilabel ranking, are available in Appendix~\ref{example_appendix}.